TOP

 Addressing Scope 3 Emissions

 Lockheed Martin was one of the earliest in the aerospace and defense industry to perform a high-level economic input-output life cycle analysis of cradle-to-gate to better understand environmental impacts throughout our supply chain.
 This analysis was completed and disclosed for the first time in our 2012 CDP response.
-In the same year, we began detailed estimations and disclosure of Scope 3 emissions.
-We conducted the life cycle analysis again in 2016 with details included in our 2017 CDP response.
 We continuously work to refine our Scope 3 emissions methodologies using recognized standards and the latest available data sets, and we disclose those emissions annually through our CDP Climate Change report.

 Measuring Our Scope 3 Emissions